Program(s): Maritime Express

 New Brunswick-born Paul Kennedy wanted to be a radio announcer when he was 12, and started his radio career at CJLS in Yarmouth in 1968.
 Although he spent some 25 years in country radio, he was initially impressed by Top 40 pop and easy listening music in the 50s and 60s.
 Over the years, Paul has developed a real passion for many talented East Coast artists.
 Some of his favourite interviews include Anne Murray (his first), Stompin Tom, Waylon Jennings, John McDermott, Shania Twain, Al Martino, Faith Hill, and John Denver.
 His favourite all time concert was John Denver in 1984.
 He is very proud of the fact that he has been with 105.9 Seaside FM from the very beginning, and he loves sharing a wide array of music every weekend with Seaside listeners.

-Program(s): Habourlights, Music From the Heart, The Matinee Show (Monday, The Tartan Hour and The Saturday Show
+Program(s): Habourlights, The Tartan Hour and Music From The Heart

 Paul Marr was born and brought up in Halifax, Nova Scotia, where he attended schools including St. Patrick’s High in the 1970s and then on to St. Mary’s University for the arts program.
 Paul first went into Broadcasting in 1977 at CHNS radio and then on to CFDR for much of his career.
 He spent some years at SUN-FM and CHFX-FM.
 It has been a very enjoyable time over the years.
 He loves the music and the entire media scope in general.
 He says there’s a lot of very interesting people working in the broadcast industry.
 Paul hopes that you’re enjoying 105.9 Seaside FM!